dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x.md

 [!code-xml[Main](../migration/1x-to-2x/samples/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App.csproj?range=5)]

 ## Authentication / Identity
-The old 1.x authentication stack is obsolete and must be migrated to the 2.0 stack.
+With the release of ASP.NET Core 2.0, the most impacted area of the framework is authentication.
+The old 1.x authentication stack is obsolete and **must** be migrated to the 2.0 stack.
 What follows are changes required to get the application running.

 ### IAuthenticationManager (HttpContext.Authentication) is obsolete
 The `IAuthenticationManager` interface was the main entry point into the 1.x authentication system.
 It has been replaced with a new set of `HttpContext` extension methods in the `Microsoft.AspNetCore.Authentication` namespace.

-For example, 1.x applications reference an `Authentication` property:
+For example, 1.x projects reference an `Authentication` property:

 [!code-csharp[Main](../migration/1x-to-2x/samples/AspNetCoreDotNetCore1.1App/AspNetCoreDotNetCore1.1App/Controllers/AccountController.cs?name=snippet_AuthenticationProperty)]

-In 2.x applications, import the `Microsoft.AspNetCore.Authentication` namespace, and delete the `Authentication` property references:
+In 2.x projects, import the `Microsoft.AspNetCore.Authentication` namespace, and delete the `Authentication` property references:

 [!code-csharp[Main](../migration/1x-to-2x/samples/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App/Controllers/AccountController.cs?name=snippet_AuthenticationProperty)]

 ### Authentication Middleware
-The `UseIdentity` extension method, which typically appeared in the `Configure` method of *Startup.cs* in 1.x applications, is obsolete:
+The `UseIdentity` extension method, which typically appeared in the `Configure` method of *Startup.cs* in 1.x projects, is obsolete:

 [!code-csharp[Main](../migration/1x-to-2x/samples/AspNetCoreDotNetCore1.1App/AspNetCoreDotNetCore1.1App/Startup.cs?range=76)]

-Feature parity is maintained when this method call is removed in 2.x applications.
+Feature parity is maintained when this method call is removed in 2.x projects.

 ### IdentityCookieOptions Instances
 A side effect of the 2.0 changes is the switch to using named options instead of cookie options instances.
 The ability to customize the Identity cookie scheme names is removed.

-For example, 1.x applications use constructor injection to pass an `IdentityCookieOptions` parameter into *AccountController.cs*.
+For example, 1.x projects use constructor injection to pass an `IdentityCookieOptions` parameter into *AccountController.cs*.
 The external cookie authentication scheme is accessed from the provided instance:

 [!code-csharp[Main](../migration/1x-to-2x/samples/AspNetCoreDotNetCore1.1App/AspNetCoreDotNetCore1.1App/Controllers/AccountController.cs?name=snippet_AccountControllerConstructor&highlight=4,11)]

-In 2.x applications, this changes to:
+In 2.x projects, this changes to:

 [!code-csharp[Main](../migration/1x-to-2x/samples/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App/Controllers/AccountController.cs?name=snippet_AccountControllerConstructor&highlight=10)]